pn-code/nextjs-blog/README.md

 # nextjs-blog

-This NextJS Blog app with PostgreSQL and Bootstrap for styles.
+NextJS Blog with PostgreSQL as a database and Bootstrap for styles.

 At the time I am starting this project, I do not have experience in relational databases, such as PostgreSQL.
 I also have not worked with Bootstrap before.
 However, I hope to learn these new technologies by developing this blog project.